Liaison Committee on Medical Education (LCME)

 The self-study process brought together more than 150 individuals: basic and clinical science faculty, administrators, staff, and students as well as community members affiliated with OHSU.
 Ten faculty committees and one student committee met regularly and worked diligently to address 129 LCME standards assessing our medical education program.

-On this website, you’ll find our timeline for the LCME site visit, answers to frequently asked questions (FAQ) about the LCME and the accreditation process, our LCME accreditation committees, and more.
-A special SOM “internal” website with important accreditation information—as well as updates, student and faculty survey results, the self-study summary and accreditation database—is also available for OHSU School of Medicine faculty, students and staff.
+This website provides news articles with detailed information about the LCME accreditation process at OHSU, as well as answers to frequently asked questions (at left).
+An internal website with important accreditation information—plus updates, student and faculty survey results, the self-study summary and accreditation database—is also available for OHSU School of Medicine faculty, students and staff.

 - Action plan fully accepted by LCME

 - A focus on diversity and student indebtedness

 - LCME reports its findings, school accredited with areas for improvement